rbocchinfuso/ssGiftRegistry/README.md

 # Smartsheet Clone

 ## Summary
-Dirtly littl Python script to clone Smartsheets from a template using the Smartsheet API.
+Gift registry automation using the Smartsheet API.

 _Note: If you have any questions or comments you can always DM me on the twitter @rbocchinfuso._